A guide on how to be a man for International Men’s Day on November 19th (introducing the masculinity doughnut).

 What we could all do is to find ways for men to feel okay to talk about themselves, about their feelings and about the pressure to be a man.

-Maybe you can watch out for these moments and think of ways that you can open up conversations that might lead to you talking about your feelings a little bit.
-You can ask questions that might give them permission to talk about their feelings, ‘so you and thingy have broken up.
+You could watch out for these moments and think of ways that you can open up conversations that might lead to you talking about feelings.
+You can ask questions to help them to talk about their feelings, ‘so you and thingy have broken up.
 That must have been hard.’
 Or just making it clear that you are interested in what is going on in their life.
 Sometimes this is easier when you’re one to one, or even with texts.

 If you’re a man share some of your tips for how you talk to other men about feelings in the comments below.

 In groups a lot of men really like the bants/z, or to take the piss, or to laugh at each other a little bit.
 For many people it helps to take the edge off a conversation if it’s getting a bit serious or about <feelings>.
-It’s important to remember that some people think piss taking is a sign of affection and feeling included but other people feel like they are being put down and made to feel bad.
+Some people think piss taking is a sign of affection and feeling included.
+Other people feel like they are being put down and made to feel bad.
 So if you like to bant, maybe now and again just point out that you are only joking and that you do actually like them.

-While we’re talking about bants, remember that gay men, bisexual men and trans men are men too – so be careful with bants about that too.
+While we’re talking about bants, remember that gay men, bis men, ace men, and trans men are men too.
 Also remember that men aren’t ‘better’ than women or any other gender – so lay off the men are better than women bants too yeah?

 Are You Too Much Dough?